aaronsantiago/qmk-to-zmk/README.md

 `&bt BT_SEL 0`

-Behaviors such as Mod-Taps, Layer-Taps, etc. are supported, except for any that don't exist in ZMK like Tap Dance.

-*HOWEVER*, this utility is a work in progress so there are missing keys and functionalities.
+This utility is a work in progress so there are missing keys and functionalities.
 I'm accepting pull requests to fill in keys, correct any errors, or add more functionalities.

 Any keys that I could not figure out the correct mapping I set to F20, so I invite contributors with more knowledge to help out!